pytorch-labs/superblock/README.md

 ## Pretrained Weights

-Instead of training from scratch, if you'd like to use the pretrained Supermask weights of `vit_b_16`, you can download them:
+Instead of training from scratch, if you'd like to use the Supermask weights of `vit_b_16` trained on privacy mitigated Imagenet-blurred, you can download them:
 ```
 mkdir checkpoints
 # 80% sparsity, block size 32